8 Race Day Running Tips

 Race weekends can be hectic, busy, and exhausting.
 If you are traveling to another city for a race, make sure you hydrate while traveling.
 After traveling, walking around the expo, and exploring a new city, you need to make sure you get off your feet and get plenty of rest.
 Even though you may be anxious and nervous for the race, you still need to get off your feet and try to get some rest.
 I would also suggest you get plenty of extra sleep the week of the race.
 Being well rested will improve your performance on race day.
 I take a sleep mask with me as well just to make sure its dark.

 7. Bring the right gear to the starting line

 Showing up to the starting line with the right gear and products is way more important than you would think.
 A simple thing like a garbage bag will not only keep you warm but can keep you dry and give you a place to dispose of all your trash.
 Another thing I recommend taking to the starting line is toilet paper.
 All you need is a few sheets in a zip lock bag.
 There is nothing worse than heading into a port o pot and sitting down with no toilet paper.
 Having a few sheets could potentially be a game changer.
 I wouldn’t recommend drinking too much closer than 30 minutes to the race.
 If your mouth is dry, a splash will suffice.
 If you are going to have a chilly start, I highly recommend bringing hand warmers.
-These cheap and simple products can really keep you warm and definitely more comfortable.
+These cheap and simple products can really keep you warm until your body is warmed up from running.